albanobattistella/dictationbridge-docs/dictationBridge.md

 ### We want to hear from you

-We at DictationBridge project believe that user feedback is essential when it comes to making the product better.
+We at the DictationBridge project believe that user feedback is essential when it comes to making the product better.
 If you have issues, or would like to suggest something for a future version of DictationBridge, you are more than welcome to send us feedback using methods outlined in contact information section at the end of this guide.

-Note: due to different terms used for screen reader extensions, this guide will refer to both NVDA add-on and JAWS scripts as "scripts".
+Note: due to the different terms used to refer to  screen reader extensions, this guide will refer to both NVDA add-ons and JAWS scripts as "scripts".

-The rest of this guide will explain how to get up and running with DictationBridge, how to use it, and some tips and tricks for maximizing the performance of the powerful software combination that is DictationBridge, your screen reader, and your Dictation software.
+The rest of this guide will explain how to get up and running with DictationBridge, how to use it, and some tips and tricks for maximizing the performance of the powerful software combination that is DictationBridge, your screen reader, and your Dictation solution.

 ## Install and get ready to dictate